felido01/Sales_analysis_project/README.md

 ## **Data Analysis Steps**

 ### **1. Ask (Defining the Problem)**
-This stage involves defining key questions and stakeholder expectations from the analysis.
+This stage involves defining Goals and understanding stakeholder expectations from the analysis.

 ### **2. Data Preparation**
 Data preparation was done using Google Sheets, where: